 Aside from making the food sweeter, does sugar have any productive function?

 Sugar acts as a preservative.
 It helps food last longer.
-For example, when you make the Chewy Chocolate Chip Cookies in Half the Sugar, All the Love, that are sweetened primarily with dates rather than added sugar, those cookies will stay fresh for between two to three days as opposed to four to five days.
+For example, when you make the Chewy Chocolate Chip Cookies in Half the Sugar, All the Love, which are sweetened primarily with dates rather than added sugar, those cookies will stay fresh for between two to three days as opposed to four to five days.
 Sugar also provides texture.
 Sugar holds things together in baked goods.
 If you take it out, it often becomes crumbly.
-Remastering the recipes in Half the Sugar, All the Love took over a year and a half to develop, because reducing added sugar while maintain flavor and texture is challenging.
+Remastering the recipes in Half the Sugar, All the Love took over a year and a half to develop, because reducing added sugar while maintaining flavor and texture is challenging.

 And this speaks to a larger societal issue that I wanted to ask you about.
-How do we shift since sugar is so ingrained in what we eat, specifically for young children.
-The CDC reports that two thirds of boys and girls under the age of 12 consumed at least one sugar sweetened drink every day.
+How do we shift since sugar is so ingrained in what we eat, specifically for young children?
+The CDC reports that two-thirds of boys and girls under the age of 12 consumed at least one sugar-sweetened drink every day.
 How do we as a society shift that?

 Kids consume their weight in added sugar each year.
 Sugary beverages, snacks, and hidden sugars are a problem.
 The best way to take control of your health, to reduce your added sugar consumption, is to cook at home when you can.
 For times when you rely on packaged products, remember to read the nutrition label and try your best to choose products with low or no added sugar.

-So ultimately if we can’t and maybe shouldn’t eliminate sugar, the goal is to control our consumption?
+So ultimately if we can’t and maybe shouldn’t eliminate sugar, is the goal to control our consumption?

 That’s it.
 It’s all about moderation.